Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 		P_Draw_Sprite digit_sprite_address, b, c ; b will be populated with the X-Coordinate of the digit in the row that we're calling.
 Note to self: Explain that in the Article next. ret

 We'll use the `b` and `c` Registers as the X- + Y-Coordinates, respectively.
 The Former will be populated before we make the call, while the latter will be hardcoded to the top of the screen since the digits that comprise our number will be in a horizontal line.
+By using these two as inputs, we can calculate through our function without needing to allocate space for more variables.
 There are `%macro`s in addition to Functions, which can have parameters as part of the call, but can only be called once per frame.
 Since we are drawing 4 Digits to the Screen, we'll need to make a Function.
 We can then _Call_ said Function 4 times inside of a Macro, once each Frame to Draw the Whole Score.
 Since `b` and `c` are always available to us, we can use these as parameters by storing them before we make our Function Call.

-	%macro Draw_Score input1, input2
+	%macro Draw_Score # input1, input2
 		mov #16, b
 		ld ones_digit
 		st c